 St. Luke students take Spanish class beginning in second grade.

-As an IB candidate school, we are committed to multilingualism as a means of affirming cultural identity and developing international-mindedness.
+As an IB school, we are committed to multilingualism as a means of affirming cultural identity and developing international-mindedness.

 As the IB states, "The term 'multilingualism" refers to the linguistic ability in more that one language.
 Multilingualism has cognitive benefits relating to: attention and focus, problem solving skills, and thinking about language.
 (Kessler, Quinn 1980; Zelasko, Antunez 2000)